lake-wg/edhoc/draft-ietf-lake-traces.md

     SALT_4e3m  = EDHOC_KDF( PRK_3e2m, 5, TH_3, hash_length ) =
                = HKDF-Expand( PRK_3e2m, info, hash_length )

-where hash_length is the length of the output of the EDHOC hash algorithm, and info for SALT_4e3m is:
+where hash_length is the length in bytes of the output of the EDHOC hash algorithm, and info for SALT_4e3m is:

     info =
     (